Daryl Champion sent me the following press release about his new magazine, SomethingDark

 SomethingDark (SDk), a new cultural webmagazine, has just been published after nearly two years in development.
 Issue 01 is available online for free in a format that occupies a unique space between the internet and a print publication.
 SDk takes full advantage of an innovative format to deliver its avant-garde mix of dark glamour and eroticism in photography, art and edgy fiction; of poignant nonfiction and criticism; and of exhibition, film and book reviews – all in the social, political and economic context of today’s disturbed world.

+SDk additionally strives to be a valuable resource and, concerned with the world around us, is also a forum for re-assessing what is of value in contemporary society.
 How is SDk innovative?
 Unlike most news, magazine- and journal-style websites, which depart from their print-published counterparts in format, look and feel because they were developed with by-now conventional website design in mind, SDk has been developed with the format, look and feel of a print magazine.
 Yet, being fully html-coded – indeed, pushing that technology to the limit – it also offers the full dynamism of the internet, especially in a complex system of internal linking, that flash sites cannot deliver.
 Feet back on the ground.
 If your taste in culture leads you to shaded woodlands replete with nymphs and satyrs, an expanse that must be treated with respect lest an unmindful step finds you teetering on the edge of an unimagined place, then SomethingDark is here.
 Or there’s McDonald’s.

 I've taken a look.
 The picture sums up the contents quite well - if you like tasteful erotic photography and writing this may be for you.
 The first issue includes, among other things, a feature devoted to the work of Scottish photographer ArtPunk and a long critical analysis of Robert Mapplethorpe.
 The website is beautifully done and very easy to use.
-Read the rest of this article

-Tuesday 6 July 2010
+Tuesday, 6 July 2010

 A creative solution to hospital funding